 1. Pick Your Race Date

-You have the entire month of November to participate, so rally your support crew, take a look at the weather forecast and pick a suitable date to race.
+You can participate any time between 26 September – 26 October, so rally your support crew, take a look at the weather forecast and pick a suitable date to race.

 You may have a better experience if you go for a time of day or day of the week that’s less busy.